 Freshly grated romano cheese to taste

 Return 1 tbsp (15 mL) fat to skillet.
-Add green garlic and sauté until softened, about 2 minutes.
+Add green garlic.
+Cook, stirring often, on medium heat 2 minutes, or until softened.
 Add mushrooms.
-Sauté until moisture is released and evaporates, and mushrooms start to turn golden, about 5 minutes.
-Stir in wine and sauté until evaporated.
-Remove from heat.
-Add grape tomatoes.
+Cook, stirring often, 5 minutes, or until moisture is released and evaporates, and mushrooms start to turn golden.
+Stir in wine 1 minute, or until evaporated.

 Makes 4 small servings.

 Waste Not: I save rendered bacon fat for cooking, and leftover bacon rinds for flavouring soup or stew.

 G is for Green Garlic: Young garlic, resembling green onions, with little white bulbs and green stalks, is called green garlic.
 Do not confuse green garlic with garlic scapes, which look like chives on steroids.
 You can, however, substitute.

 CREDIT: SUSAN SAMPSON